The Lands

 12. Nations & City-States - The political economy of a dozen or more republics and monarchical states.

 13. The Bestiary - The nature of all manner of fantastic and fabled monsters.
-Here be Dragons… and Giants… and Manticore… and the Undead.
-Beware of these perils.
+Here be Dragons... and Giants... and Manticore... and the Undead...
+Beware these perils.

-A. Appendix: Sage Scrivenings - Discover the Legend of the Brethic Royal Dagger which is a tale of power and corruption set to the background of an ancient civil war.
+A. Appendix: Sage Scrivenings - The Legend of the Brethic Royal Dagger is a tale of power and corruption set to the background of an ancient civil war.

-B. Appendix: Scenarios - Having taken a look at The Lands you may now wish to consider venturing into it yourself…
+B. Appendix: Scenarios - Having taken a look at The Lands you may now wish to venture into them yourself.

 D. Appendix: Comments - For a discussion of the genesis of this setting of story-telling gaming or to contribute to such discussion go here.